docksal/docksal/docs/advanced/stack-config.md

 ### SECRET_SSH_PRIVATE_KEY

-Use to pass a private SSH key.
+Use to pass an additional private SSH key.
 The key is stored in `/home/docker/.ssh/id_rsa` inside `cli` and will be considered by the SSH client in addition to the keys loaded in `docksal-ssh-agent` when establishing a SSH connection from within `cli`.

 ### SECRET_ACAPI_EMAIL